nanoc/nanoc.app/README.md

-nanoc site
+Nanoc site
 ==========

-This is the source for the [nanoc site](http://nanoc.ws).
+This is the source for the [Nanoc site](http://nanoc.ws).

 The source code located in the lib/ directory is public domain.
 The design of this web site should not be reused: it is not a template for you to take, so